petersukenik/petersukenik.github.io/_pages/about.md

 [ICLR](https://iclr.cc/) paper ([4](https://arxiv.org/pdf/2410.04887) - oral presentation) and one [preprint](https://arxiv.org/abs/2505.15239).

 Before joining ISTA, I studied masters in mathematics at Technical University Munich ([TUM](https://www.tum.de/en/?r=1)), focusing strongly on ML and prob-stats topics with a bit of a financial flavor.
 Even before, I did my bachelor's degree in finantial and economical mathematics at Comenius University Bratislava ([UK](https://uniba.sk/en/)).
+Way before that, I was born in a beautiful town of Žilina, Slovakia.

 Besides research, I like to do many things, but in particular sports and game design.
 My most favorite sports are competitive math and running, but I also enjoy gym, ultimate frisbee, cycling, dancing, climbing, hiking, floorball and many others.
 In competitive math, I successfully [represented](https://www.imo-official.org/participant_r.aspx?id=26652) Slovakia on [IMO](https://www.imo-official.org/), but also myself on many other events.
 Now I serve as a organizer of Slovakian math olympiad and math camps and for many years I organized another math [competition](https://kms.sk/).
 My PB's in running are: